Nollywood and African Film Critics Awards

-The Nollywood and African Film Critics Awards is an annual award that rewards film practitioners in the African continent.
+The Nollywood and African Film Critics Awards is a former movie award that rewards film practitioners in the African continent.
 It has been held in the United States since its maiden edition on September 17, 2011.

 The 4th edition was held on 13 September 2014 at Saban Theatre, Beverly Hills, California.

 The 2016 ceremony was held on November 19 at Alex Theatre, Glendale, California.
 Stephanie Okereke, Mike Ezuruonye and Obi Emelonye were among the winners.

 Categories

 As at 2014, the following were the categories: